-The Bank of Ghana has said the expected implementation of the central bank digital currency will not disrupt or negatively impact the operations of mobile money operators.
-Rather, the central bank expects the digital currency to improve the efficiency of Ghana’s settlement systems as well as to “fast-track cross border trade.”
+The Bank of Ghana has actually said the anticipated execution of the reserve bank digital currency will not interrupt or adversely affect the operations of mobile money operators.
+Rather, the reserve bank anticipates the digital currency to improve the effectiveness of Ghana & #x 2019; s settlement systems along with to & #x 201C; fast-track cross border trade. & #x 201D;

 CBDC to Complement Mobile Money

-The Ghanaian central bank has moved to allay fears that the implementation of the central bank digital currency (CBDC) known as the e-cedi might adversely impact the operations of mobile money operators (MNO).
-In a speech delivered at the recently held stakeholder’s forum, Clarence Blay, the Bank of Ghana (BOG)’s assistant director of fintech and innovation said the central bank would ensure that operations of MNOs are not disrupted.
+The Ghanaian central bank has actually moved to ease worries that the application of the central bank digital currency (CBDC) understood as the e-cedi may negatively affect the operations of mobile cash operators (MNO).
+In a speech delivered at the just recently held stakeholder & #x 2019; s online forum, Clarence Blay, the Bank of Ghana (BOG) & #x 2019; s assistant director of fintech and innovation stated the reserve bank would ensure that operations of MNOs are not disrupted.

-In the Joy Online report, Blay is quoted outlining the principles guiding the BOG as it moves ahead with plans to launch the CBDC.
+In the Joy Online report, Blay is quoted detailing the principles directing the BOG as it moves ahead with plans to release the CBDC.
 He reportedly said:

-In addition to making mobile money services more efficient, the assistant director reportedly claimed that the CBDC will boost the operations of MNOs.
-Boosting MNOs in turn will promote financial inclusion, the report added.
+In addition to making mobile cash services more effective, the assistant director apparently claimed that the CBDC will boost the operations of MNOs.
+Increasing MNOs in turn will promote financial addition, the report included.
 Mobile Money Operators Must Embrace CBDC

-According to Blay, some stakeholders from the Kenyan mobile money sector have “attested that the e-cedi or CBDC will help in cost reduction.”
-They have also said that digital currency will deepen interoperability as well as improve the efficiency of settlements.
+According to Blay, some stakeholders from the Kenyan mobile cash sector have & #x 201C; testified that the e-cedi or CBDC will help in cost decrease. & #x 201D; They have likewise stated that digital currency will deepen interoperability in addition to enhance the efficiency of settlements.

-In the meantime, Eli Hini, CEO of Mobile Money Ghana Limited, is quoted in the same report stating that a properly implemented CBDC will bring benefits to the operations of MNOs.
-There is also an expectation that the e-cedi “will fast-track cross border trade while reducing the risk of carrying bulk cash. & #x 201D;
+In the meantime, Eli Hini, CEO of Mobile Money Ghana Limited, is priced estimate in the very same report stating that a properly implemented CBDC will bring benefits to the operations of MNOs.
+There is likewise an expectation that the e-cedi & #x 201C; will fast-track cross border trade while decreasing the threat of carrying bulk cash. & #x 201D;

-Therefore, instead of being fearful of the CBDC, Hini urged players in the mobile money ecosystem to prepare their businesses for the inevitable launch of the e-cedi.
+Therefore, rather of being afraid of the CBDC, Hini advised gamers in the mobile cash community to prepare their businesses for the inescapable launch of the e-cedi.

-What are your thoughts on this story?
-Let us know what you think in the comments section below.
+What are your ideas on this story?
+Let us know what you believe in the remarks area below.